 - Active Student Organizations

-- Student opportunities for real-world experience in web development through the Wisconsin Center for Information Technology Services
+- Student opportunities for real-world experience in web development through the Wisconsin Center for Information Technology Services.
+(Contact Associate Dean Paul Ambrose for information.)

 The College of Business and Economics is accredited by AACSB International.
 Only 5% of business schools in the world have been able to obtain this highest standard of accreditation.